-Just want to see the tart & curd recipes?
+Just want to see the recipes?
 Click here to skip down to the recipe for these matcha tarts with passion fruit curd.

-I found some frozen passion fruit purée at Yasolo, a little shop in my neighbourhood, owned by a lovely couple from Côte d’Ivoire.
-Obviously, I was ridiculously excited about it and the shop owner wondered why on earth I’d buy it if I wasn’t going to make juice from it.
-So I explained to her, in French, that I was going to make a passion fruit spread of sorts, that’s thickened with eggs and butter, and that you could use it as a “tartinade,” smeared on toast, or with cake and cookies (remember when I made grapefruit curd and sandwiched it between coconut cookies?
-Yum!).
-You can make so many yummy things with a tangy, bright fruit curd like passion fruit curd.
-I filled green matcha tart shells with the passion fruit curd to make these matcha tarts.
-All the math and debating was totally worth it.
-They made me smile!
+I found some frozen passion fruit purée at Yasolo, a little shop in my neighbourhood, owned by a lovely couple from Côte d'Ivoire.
+Obviously, I was ridiculously excited about it and the shop owner wondered why on earth I'd buy it if I wasn't going to make juice from it.
+So I explained to her, in French, that I was going to make a passion fruit spread of sorts, that's thickened with eggs and butter.
+Actually there isn't a French baking term for "curd" and often lemon curd translates as "crème de citron."

 Matcha tart with passion fruit curd

 - 125 mL (½ cup) passion fruit purée

 - 60 mL (¼ cup) fresh lemon juice

 For the matcha tart dough

 - 86 grams (6 tbsp) unsalted butter 6 tbsp, softened